 The riders agree that following your dreams while sticking to your personal values will help you along the way.
-“Not giving up and striving to do better” is a value Mason tries to live by and advised that aspiring bull riders “don’t give up and don’t let anyone tell you that you can’t do it”.
+“Not giving up and striving to do better” is a value Mason tries to live by and advises that aspiring bull riders “don’t give up and don’t let anyone tell you that you can’t do it”.

-Kaique explains that you must “follow your dreams and dedicate yourself to the fullest” if you choose to be a bull rider.
+Kaique explains you must “follow your dreams and dedicate yourself to the fullest” if you choose to be a bull rider.

 Hard work, dedication, and getting advice “only from guys that you want to model your riding style after” is Cooper’s advice to any aspiring bull riders out there.